Learn more about the conforming loan guidelines and requirements, how to qualify, and how to begin your mortgage process.

 What is a Conforming Loan?

-2020 Conforming Loan Limits
+What are the 2020 Conforming Loan Limits?

 What are the Conforming Loan Guidelines?

-Typically, borrowers must meet the following guidelines to qualify for a conforming loan:
+Along with the loan amount limits mentioned above, the borrower must meet the following guidelines to qualify for a conforming loan:

 - May not have a highly variable bonus or commission income